tinmarino/try/speech.md

 ## Q/A

-MJ: Let's try to publish a fruitless investigation ...
+MJ: We can try to publish a fruitless investigation ...
 Ti: So that we can learn from our mistakes

-Ti: We can try to promote failure ...
+Ti: Let's try to promote failure ...
 MJ: We cannot fail at that!

 MJ: Let's try to practice and make perfect ...
 Ti: Perfection is the unique objective quality metric

+Ti: We can try to think, think diferently
+MJ: Just to ensure we exist

+MJ: We can try to build trust
+Ti: Trust is pillar of collaboration

-MJ: We can try to connect and, if we will, we can try not to try.
+MJ: We can try to connect and, if we want, we can try not to try.

 # 5/ Conclusion: Tin 30s